 A broader approach to affordability is critical to reaching our ambitious attainment goal.
-For traditional undergraduate students - those moving directly from graduation to college - more rigorous high school courses will lead more students to merit-based TOPS awards and stretch these dollars further.
+For traditional undergraduate students - those moving directly from graduation to college - more rigorous high school courses will lead more students to merit-based TOPS awards and stretch TOPS dollars further.
 While this is needed, it is not sufficient; the Prosperity Pipeline must expand beyond the high school-to-college bridge.
-Given high rates of poverty and economic challenges to Louisiana families, a stronger commitment to funding need-based aid is needed.
-In addition, Louisiana must develop an effective affordability strategy to support returning adults who have earned a regular or alternative high school diploma and are pursuing credentials in high-demand areas.
-An adult aid program for non-traditional adult students piloted by the Louisiana Community and Technical College System is showing promising early results.
+Given high rates of poverty and economic challenges to Louisiana families, the state must demonstrate a stronger commitment by prioritizing Louisiana's need-based aid program, GO Grants.
+In addition, Louisiana must develop an effective affordability strategy to support returning adults who have earned a regular or alternative high school diploma and are pursuing credentials in highdemand areas.
+An adult financial aid program for non-traditional adult students piloted by the Louisiana Community and Technical College System is showing promising early results.
 We will use findings from this pilot, as well as results from other states' adult aid initiatives, to improve and expand programs to support returning adults.